-The day your braces come off is one of the most exciting days of your life, regardless of when you got them on.
-Yet having undergone incredible patience (and expense) to straighten your smile, seeing the process has left you with stained teeth can be very upsetting.
-Take heart in learning there are several ways to prevent this discoloration while wearing braces.
+The day your braces come off is one of the most exciting days of your life, regardless of when they were put on.
+Given the incredible patience (and expense) braces require to straighten your smile, seeing the process has left you with stained teeth can be very upsetting.
+Take heart in learning there are several ways to prevent this discolouration while wearing braces.

 3 Tips For Preventing Teeth Stains From Braces

 Your teeth can become stained during orthodontic treatment for several reasons.
-Traditional braces have a complex design of brackets and wires that can trap food, leading to a buildup of bacteria that causes plaque to form.
-Therefore, it's not the actual braces that cause these stains but the biofilm that forms in crevices that are hard to reach.
+Traditional braces have a complex design of brackets and wires that can trap food, leading to a build-up of germs that causes plaque to form.
+Therefore, it's not the actual braces that cause these stains, but the biofilm that forms in crevices that are hard to reach.

-Plaque also increases your risk for tooth decay and gum disease while the braces are on.
+Plaque also increases your risk for tooth cavities and gum problems while the braces are on.
 Prevent these issues with a healthy oral care routine for braces.
 Gently brushing your teeth to avoid damaging the brackets and flossing with an orthodontic floss threader are effective ways to keep your mouth healthy while wearing braces.

-It's essential to practice good dental hygiene at all times, but when you're wearing braces, the complete removal of plaque/ biofilm is tough to do.
-Your best defense against teeth staining with braces should include:
+It's essential to practise good dental hygiene at all times, but when you're wearing braces, the complete removal of plaque/biofilm is tough to do.
+Your best defence against teeth staining with braces should include:

-- Limiting certain foods and drinks from your diet, such as sugary or starchy items, high acid fruit drinks, and sodas.
-If you are away from home and can't brush your teeth right away after eating or drinking these foods and beverages, rinse your mouth with water to help neutralize plaque acids.
+- Limiting certain foods and drinks in your diet, such as sugary or starchy items, highly acidic fruit drinks, and fizzy drinks.
+If you are away from home and can't brush your teeth right away after eating or drinking these foods and beverages, rinse your mouth with water to help neutralise plaque acids.

 - Brushing and flossing after every meal.
 Water flossers are also helpful tools to clean around braces.
-Choose tooth-friendly snacks.
+To make this easier to manage, it is recommended to eat three meals a day, avoid between-meal snacks, and choose tooth-friendly snacks.

-- Choose a whitening formula of toothpaste that contains stannous fluoride that will also help reduce plaque or buildup.
+- Choose a whitening toothpaste that contains stannous fluoride, which will also help reduce plaque or build-up.

 - Wait 30 minutes after eating to brush your teeth, as this gives your enamel time to settle and your saliva time to wash away the acids left by the food.